next-multilingual/next-multilingual/README.md

 1. Inject the actual locale in Next.js' router since we need to use a "fake default locale".
 2. Persist the actual locale in the cookie so we can reuse it when hitting the homepage without a locale (`/`).

 You might have noticed the `getActualDefaultLocale` API. his API is part of a [set of "utility" APIs](./src/index.ts) that helps abstract some of the complexity that we configured in Next.js.
-These APIs are very important, since we can no longer rely ono the locales provided by Next.js.
+These APIs are very important, since we can no longer rely on the locales provided by Next.js.
 The main reason for this is that we set the default Next.js locale to `mul` (for multilingual) to allow us to do the dynamic detection on the homepage.
 These APIs are simple and more details are available in your IDE (JSDoc).

 ### Create a custom `Document` (`_document.tsx`)